Bart Gets Famous: Reception

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, wrote, "even without that final sequence, this would still be one of the best episodes, with Bart at his very best.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, wrote, "even without that final sequence, this would still be one of the best episodes, with Bart at his very best.
 The scenes in the box factory are superb, as is Martin and Skinner's joyful singing and, once again, Edna and Bart's enforced team-up."

 DVD Movie Guide's Colin Jacobson wrote, "lots of great moments pop up in this excellent program.
-Bart’s rise to fame sparkles via its deft parody of instant — and fleeting — fame, and many wacky bits show up along the way such as Homer’s fear that Bart got turned into a box. [...]
-This might be Season Five’s best show."
+Bart's rise to fame sparkles via its deft parody of instant—and fleeting—fame, and many wacky bits show up along the way such as Homer's fear that Bart got turned into a box. [...]
+This might be Season Five's best show."

 Patrick Bromley of DVD Verdict gave the episode a grade of A− and Bill Gibron of DVD Talk gave the episode a score of 4 out of 5.